Christmas Raid: Reasons for raid

 The IRA was still involved with the Sabotage Campaign at the time of the raid, with a lot of units either interned, on the run, in Britain, or recently deported from Britain.
 A number of members of the Army Council were also on the run, trying to evade capture by the Garda Síochána (Irish police).
 The stated reason for a raid on the Fort being ordered was that, although the IRA had many Thompson submachine guns (imported with the help of Clan na Gael over the preceding decade), the .45 ACP ammunition used in these guns was not easily available in continental Europe.
 It so happened that the Irish Army also used the Thompson and had large supplies of ammunition.
 Permission was sought to steal ammunition, either from the Magazine Fort or nearby Islandbridge Barracks.
 Acting Chief of Staff in Seán Russell's absence, Stephen Hayes, gave the order.

 A raid on the Fort was not a new idea—it had been floated initially in 1937, but IRA Chief of Staff Mick Fitzpatrick had dismissed the idea as unworkable, because there would be nowhere to store the stolen ammunition.
 Hayes, on hearing that the raid was possible, felt he should take the risk.
 The Christmas season was chosen as the perfect time for the operation, as security was expected to be even more lax than usual.
 However, the people operating the arms dumps had not expected the sheer amount of weaponry taken during the raid.

+Many IRA members had been interned under the Offences against the State Act 1939 on the outbreak of the war, but released in December when the Supreme Court ruled in State (Burke) v.
+Lennon that the relevant section of the 1939 act violated the constitution.
+Some of those released participated in the raid.